tahirrafiqueasad/rabbitmq-utils/README.md

 In **RabbitMQProducer** class **Publisher Confirms** is implemented, So it will tell you weather the message is send to desire location or not.

+**Note: In order to use default exchange, use '' as exchange name.
+When using the default exchange then routing key will be the name of queue.**

 ```python
 from rabbitmq_utils.producer import RabbitMQProducer
 import json